Azure/azure-sdk-for-net/doc/Data Plane Code Generation/AzureSDKCodeGeneration_DataPlane_Quickstart.md

 - Fork and clone an [azure-sdk-for-net](https://github.com/Azure/azure-sdk-for-net) repo.
 Follow the instructions in the [.NET Contributing.md](https://github.com/Azure/azure-sdk-for-net/issues/12903) to fork and clone the `azure-sdk-for-net` repo.
 - Create a branch to work in.

-## Getting started - shippable package
+## Create starting package

 For this guide, we'll create a getting started project in a branch of your fork of `azure-sdk-for-net` repo.
 We will use dotnet project template [Azure.ServiceTemplate.Template](https://github.com/Azure/azure-sdk-for-net/) to automatically create the project.

-You can run `eng\automation\Invoke-DataPlaneGenerateShippablePackage.ps1` to generate the first-version shippable SDK client library package directly as following
+You can run `eng\automation\Invoke-DataPlaneGenerateShippablePackage.ps1` to generate the starting SDK client library package directly as following
 ```
 eng/automation/Invoke-DataPlaneGenerateShippablePackage.ps1 -service <servicename> -namespace Azure.<group>.<source> -sdkPath <sdkrepoRootPath> -inputfile <inputfilelink> -securityScope <securityScope>
 ```